Advanced printmaking: practice and discourse

 What will we cover?

 In your practical weekly sessions, you will have the full access to the print studio, and expert guidance from different tutors in the use of equipment and skills development.
 Additionally, we will help you to discover what printmaking can really offer you, which processes are suitable to your artistic growth, and the best way to take them forward.
 We will encourage you to push your image making and technical skills within the course to help you achieve exhibition-standard work.
-The course culminates in a public exhibition.
+Recognising, presenting and celebrating students' achievements is an important part of our advanced courses.
+There will be an opportunity to exhibit your work during or at the end of this course, either within the college or at an external venue.

 What will I achieve?